manishatomstudy/optometry/content/posts/Glaucoma.md

 sclera - thining appears blue , Anterior chamber becomes deep and  Lens becomes anterior posterior flat

-Optic disc show variable cupping and with raised IOP Axial myopia and large eyeball (bupthalmos ) these are the clinical presentation.
+optic disc show variable cupping and with raised IOP Axial myopia and large eyeball (bupthalmos ) these are the clinical presentation.